Richard Stallman's personal political notes from 2003: May - August

 The UK government knew that its use of cluster bombs in inhabited areas was a war crime.

-Part of the reason that the FCC is planning to betray the public
+Part of the reason that the FCC is planning to betray the public interest to give concessions to big media companies could be that media companies give lots of favors to the FCC commissioners and staff.

 [Reference updated on 2018-05-10 because the old link was broken.]